 Make sure you check the requirements for the type of certificate you must provide.

-A third-party certificate must:
+A recognised food safety management certificate must:

 - be limited to one food producer

-- confirm that the food producer’s food safety management system identifies and effectively controls the food safety hazards of concern during primary production and processing of the food
+- confirm that the food producer’s food safety management system identifies and effectively controls the food safety hazards of concern during primary production and processing of the food (HACCP based)

-- be able to be validated by us through a web-accessible database administered by the relevant Accreditation Body or Certification Program Owner that accredited the certification body.
+- be able to be validated by us through a web-accessible database administered by the relevant Accreditation Body or Certification Program Owner that accredited the Certification Body.

 Lodging a food safety management certificate